-If you suffer from the sweating condition hyperhidrosis, you might feel like no treatment exists that can prevent sweat marks from impacting your quality of life.
+If you suffer from hyperhidrosis, you might feel like no treatment exists to prevent sweat from impacting your quality of life.
 Antiperspirant and home remedies can't curb your sweating problem, so you might turn to medical treatments for hyperhidrosis, such as iontophoresis.

-Before you invest time and money into iontophoresis, you should know how the treatment works, how much it costs and what results you can expect.
+Before you invest time and money into iontophoresis, you should know what it is, how the treatment works, how much it costs, and what results you can expect.

 Who Should Avoid Iontophoresis?